Navigating the Energy Doldrums: Can We Exploit Energy-Price Volatility To Lower the Cost of Computing?: Related Work

 Dynamically adjusting the capacity of compute centers has been extensively studied in the literature.
 Early work by \citeauthor{chase_managing_2001} and \citeauthor{pinheiro_load_2001} explored energy conservation through selectively powering servers on or off based on system load~\cite{chase_managing_2001, pinheiro_load_2001}.
 In high-performance computing environments, however, variable capacity introduces additional constraints and complexity for resource scheduling.
 Chien et al. formalized this scheduling problem~\cite{zhang_scheduling_2021} and examined strategies for coordination between datacenters and energy grid operators to reduce carbon emissions~\cite{lin_adapting_2023}.
 More recently, researchers have proposed shutdown policies driven by reinforcement learning~\cite{casagrande_dont_2022}.

 Variable capacity can only reduce greenhouse gas emissions and operating costs if shutdown policies account for a range of operational constraints.
 These include the availability of renewable energy, limits on electricity consumption imposed by the energy grid, and, in particular, the time and energy overheads associated with shutting down and restarting nodes~\cite{benoit_reducing_2018}.
-Even when these shutdown costs are considered, additional factors (CPU sleep states, potential impact on hardware lifetimes) have to be considered addressed before variable capacity can be effectively implemented~\cite{rais_quantifying_2018}.
+Even when these shutdown costs are considered, additional factors (CPU sleep states, potential impact on hardware lifetimes) have to be considered and addressed before variable capacity can be effectively implemented~\cite{rais_quantifying_2018}.

-While existing literature often examines whether variable capacity can reduce carbon emissions or operating costs, it rarely addresses whether potential saving are economically viable in relation to the initial hardware investment.
+While existing literature often examines whether variable capacity can reduce carbon emissions or operating costs, it rarely addresses whether potential savings are economically viable in relation to the initial hardware investment.
 In the following chapter, we present a model to address this gap.
 Also investigating the balance between operating costs and hardware investment, although outside the context of high-performance computing, \citeauthor{bodner2025case} studied when the improved energy efficiency of modern hardware justifies replacing older systems~\cite{bodner2025case}.
+The \enquote{Zero-Carbon Cloud} is a proposed concept to deploy servers in shipping containers close to renewable energy generation sites.
+Such a system could then provide cheap computing resources by acting as a dispatchable demand for excess renewable power that cannot be absorbed by the grid~\cite{chien_zero-carbon_2015}.
 Our approach relies on a simplified price model aimed at quantifying price variability, whereas the field of \textit{electricity price forecasting} (EPF) focuses on modeling and predicting electricity markets using a wide range of mathematical techniques~\cite{lago_forecasting_2021}.